Ella-Hoeppner/easl/README.md

 * support lifting internal lets

-* more syntactic conveniences
-  * have a special case for associative functions like +, *, min, and max, allowing them to be called with n arguments
-  * convert - and / calls with 1 arg to calls to negate and invert, respectively
-  * shadowing (might already work actually? not sure, needs testing)

-* as a special case of some kind, have there be a way to declare aliases for `vec` for any type, so that you could e.g. if you had a complex number type, you could do `(vec-alias-suffix c Complex)` and automatically get `vec2c`, `vec3c`, and `vec4c` types, and their variadic constructors

 * as a special case, when there are nested `vec` constructors like `(vec4f (vec3 0) 1)`, allow the typechecker to assume that the inner `vec3` is a `vec3f`.
 Similarly

-* make `def` work
-  * should just compile to a const, I guess?